 Before the list, let’s break down what really matters for startups picking a CRM:

-- AI and automation: 2025?
-AI’s must-have for forecasts, scoring, smarts.
+- AI and automation: In 2025, AI is essential for forecasts, lead scoring, and intelligent workflows.

 Comprehensive Feature Comparison